nistorsergiu2112/flightInsuranceDapp/README.md

 # FlightSurety

-Flight Insurance App with a ReactJs Front End.
-App is currently in development
+Flight Insurance App made using Solidity, Truffle Suite, OpenZeppeling and ReactJs on the Front-end App is currently in development

 ## Install